hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 ## 2020-10-11
 Shen & Williams (2011).
 Unpacking time online: Connecting internet and massively multiplayer online game use with psychosocial well-being. *Communication Research, 38*(1), 123-149.

-Main Takeaway: The psychological impact of Internet activities are nuanced.
+Main Takeaway: The psychological impacts of Internet activities are nuanced.

 ## 2020-10-10